Tasmanian Legislative Council: Overview

 The Council has the power to block supply and force a government to election but cannot itself be dissolved early, because there is nothing in the Tasmanian constitution to allow that.
 The constitution can only be altered by a vote in each house of parliament, so the Council's rights cannot be reduced, and it cannot be abolished, without its agreement.

 The Tasmanian Legislative Council has never been controlled by a single political party, with voters in Tasmania tending to elect independents over candidates endorsed by political parties.
 The Labor Party endorses candidates in some Legislative Council elections, and is the most successful political party in the Council's history, having had a total of 20 members elected.
 The Liberal Party has maintained the view that the Legislative Council should not be a "party house", and has rarely endorsed candidates who have gone on to win a seat.
 However, the party has often tacitly backed independent conservatives, many of whom had previously been Liberal candidates or members at state or federal level.

 A former Liberal member of the Council, Peter McKay, was first elected as an independent in 1976 but became a Liberal in 1991.
-Since 2009, the Liberal Party has endorsed candidates more frequently, but it has only ever had three endorsed members elected to the Legislative Council.
+Since 2009, the Liberal Party has endorsed candidates more frequently, but it has only ever had a maximum of 4 endorsed members elected to the Legislative Council.
 At the 2009 Pembroke by-election, the endorsed Liberal candidate, Vanessa Goodwin, won the seat.
-The Tasmanian Greens endorse candidates in Legislative Council elections but have yet to win a seat.
+The Tasmanian Greens endorse candidates in Legislative Council elections and won the seat of Hobart at the 2024 Tasmanian Legislative Council periodic election, their first and only Legislative Council success.

 Candidates for Legislative Council elections are required by law to restrict their expenditure to a specified limit ($10,000 in 2005; increasing by $500 per year).
 In addition, no other person or political party may spend money to promote a specific candidate.
 This requirement is almost unique in Australia.
 Other than at elections for the Australian Capital Territory Legislative Assembly, no other jurisdiction imposes expenditure limits on candidates.